An Iwahori-Whittaker model for the Satake category: Applications

 and moreover these functors take values in $\Perv_{I^-_\uu}(\Gr,\bk)$ and send tilting perverse sheaves to tilting perverse sheaves.
 (Here the highest weight structure on $\Perv_{I^-_\uu}(\Gr,\bk)$ is the standard one, as considered e.g.~in~\cite[\S 3.3]{bgs}.)
 In fact, as in the proof of Proposition~\ref{prop:Lusztig-formula}, for any $\cF$ in $\Perv_{\GO}(\Gr,\bk)$ we have

 and then the isomorphism follows from the fact that $\Phi^0$ is an equivalence of categories, see Theorem~\ref{thm:equiv}.
-Once this fact is established, it follows from Lemma~\ref{lem:Pi-averaging} that this functor sends standard perverse sheaves, resp.~costandard perverse sheaves, to perverse sheaves admitting a standard filtration, resp.~a costandard filtration; the other claims follow. \end{rmk}
+Once this fact is established, it follows from Lemma~\ref{lem:Pi-averaging} that this functor sends standard perverse sheaves, resp.~costandard perverse sheaves, to perverse sheaves admitting a standard filtration, resp.~a costandard filtration (see the proof of Lemma~\ref{lem:Pi-!*-perverse}); the other claims follow. \end{rmk}